sachindias/OctaCon/README.md

 Velocity is set to a default of 100, but can be changed from 0 to 127 using `veloctiy` and changing the integer number.

-The `notelength` is set at a default of 2, indicating
+The `notelength` is set at a default of 1/4, indicating that each note lasts for one quarter of a bar.
->THIS NEEDS FILLING IN

 ```
 TextaCon.Run(phrase="₸H1Ⓢ ↿S ÅN ε×4M☧しE", scale="Major", root="C",
              MIDIprint="Test_func",
              MIDIprint_location = "MIDI_FILES\\",
              chord = False,
-             notelength = 4,
+             notelength = 1/2,
              veloctiy = 50)
 ```

-This will save the MIDI file to TEXT_FILES\\Test_func.mid, with individual notes of 50 velocity and length XXX.
+This will save the MIDI file to TEXT_FILES\\Test_func.mid, with individual notes of 50 velocity and length 1/2 of a bar (or 2 notes per bar).

 ### Playing in the Console